zhuraveln/to-do-list/README.md

 # 📒 TO DO List

-SPA by 💙 **React JS**
+SPA by 💙 **React**

 ## 🛠 Tech Stack

 - Typescript
-- React / React Hook Form
+- React
 - Redux toolkit
 - UI Kit MUI
-- LESS / CSS Modules
+- LESS / LESS Modules
-- Utils – dayjs, uuid, yup
+- Libraries – React Hook Form, yup, dayjs, uuid

+## ⚡️ Features

+- Color display the Task card if it is not completed on time
+- Ability to attach files (and store them in the cloud)
+- Adaptive layout for all devices

 ## 🗃 Backend